FiR 1: Technology

 The reactor had 79 fuel rods.
-The fuel material was uranium zirconium hydride (UZrH), which contained 8–12 % of uranium.
-The fuel enrichment was 20% of uranium-235.
+The fuel material was uranium zirconium hydride (UZrH), which was 8–12% of uranium.
+The fuel enrichment was 20% uranium-235.
 There was a graphite reflector above, below, and around the reactor core.
 The reflector scattered back into the core some of the neutrons that escaped from the core.
 The reactor pool was surrounded by a concrete biological shield, which acted as a radiation protection in the horizontal direction.
 The reactor had four control rods made of boron carbide.

 A feature of the fuel material, uranium zirconium hydride, is a strong negative feedback between the temperature and the reactivity.
 As a result, an uncontrolled chain reaction is physically impossible.
 The strong feedback could be utilized for generating power pulses.
 A control rod was ejected from the core with pressurized air, raising the reactor power thousand-fold, to 250 megawatts.
-This caused an increase of the fuel temperature, and the negative feedback stopped the chain reaction.
+This caused an increase in the fuel temperature, and the negative feedback stopped the chain reaction.
 A power pulse lasted only 30 milliseconds.

 History

 A contract for buying the research reactor was signed in 1960.
 The most active people behind the acquisition were Pekka Jauho, Erkki Laurila, and Heikki Lehtonen.
-The research reactor project was preparation for constructing a nuclear power plant in Finland.
+The research-reactor project was preparation for constructing a nuclear power plant in Finland.
 A research reactor was needed for training of personnel for the power reactors.

 FiR 1 started operation in 1962.
 In 1967 its power was uprated from 100 to 250 kilowatts.
 At first, the reactor was operated by Helsinki University of Technology.
 In 1971 the Finnish government transferred the reactor to VTT Technical Research Centre of Finland.
 The reactor building and the land are owned by Aalto University Campus & Real Estate.

 A boron neutron capture therapy (BNCT) facility was constructed next to the reactor in the 1990s.
 Over 300 cancer patient irradiations were given in 1999–2011.
 The patients showed improved tumor control and survival.
 The company that organized the therapy, Boneca Ltd., went bankrupt in January 2012.
-Then VTT decided to shut down the reactor because its operation cost about 500,000 euros per year.
+Then VTT decided to shut down the reactor because its operation cost about €500,000 per year.
 The reactor was permanently shut down in 2015 by removing several fuel rods from the core.